kasiadamska/eurovision-song-science/README.md

 # eurovision-song-science
-This repository contains comprehensive data on Eurovision Song Contest entries from 2008 to 2024, including song details and results for each participating country.
-The dataset includes metadata such as audio features, lyrics-based features, voting history, and YouTube performance metrics.
-Song information for the 2025 contest is also included.

-Hit Song Science x Eurovision
+# Eurovision x Hit Song Science

-# 🎤 Eurovision Song Contest Dataset & Analysis
+## 🎤 Eurovision Song Contest Dataset & Analysis

-This repository contains a comprehensive dataset and analysis of the **Eurovision Song Contest** from 2008 to 2025, featuring 683 songs in total.
-Whether you're exploring patterns in musical features, lyrical sentiment, or voting behavior, this dataset provides rich information for machine learning and data analysis tasks.
+This repository contains a comprehensive dataset and analysis of the Eurovision Song Contest from 2008 to 2024, covering 646 songs in total.
+It includes detailed metadata for each entry, such as audio features, lyrics attributes, voting history, and YouTube performance metrics, for all participating songs/countries.
+Whether you're exploring patterns in music, sentiment, or voting behavior, this dataset offers valuable insights for data analysis and machine learning applications.
+Song information for the upcoming 2025 contest is also included (37 songs).

 ---